katekang0815/habit-tracker/README.md

 🎯 Mission

 My goal is to help job seekers stay consistent, reduce mental load, and build momentum together.
-If you’re job hunting — give it a try, it’s free.
+If you’re job hunting, give it a try, it’s free.
 I’d love your feedback!